The Secret Fate of All Life: Critical reviews

 Alan Sepinwall of HitFix wrote, "I've said in the past that Nic Pizzolatto seems more interested in the story of Cohle and Hart than in the story of this case.
 But as we draw ever closer to this season's conclusion, the plot and the characterization are starting to come into balance.
 It's possible that we're not going to truly understand who killed Dora Lange and why until we truly understand Rust and Marty and exactly what they’re capable of."
 Gwilym Mumford of The Guardian wrote, "A change of pace and then some in this dark and fast-paced episode.
 But just what is Rust talking about?"
 Sam Adams of IndieWire wrote, "Before the premiere of HBO's True Detective, writer Nic Pizzolatto told interviewers, 'The aspects of a police procedural don't interest me at all and I'm certainly not interested in serial killers or serial killer stories', which might lead one to wonder why he'd write a police procedural about the hunt for a serial killer.
 But with the fifth episode, 'The Secret Fate of All Life', the show, and the investigation it's built around, are starting to spiral outward, suggesting a universe, or universes, of alternate possibilities."

 Kenny Herzog of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "Whatever Pizzolatto and Fukunaga are exploring in the friction between modern justice, personal relationships, and aeonian truths, it is resolving itself through a painstaking storytelling metamorphosis.
 In 'Secret Fate of Life', the build-up results in both closure and cause for anticipation, making the episode's narrative just the right amount to absorb."
 Tony Sokol of Den of Geek gave the episode a 4.5 star rating out of 5 and wrote, "Time is a flat circle.
 Everything we do or have ever done, we will do again.
 Those kids they found in the forest, Cohle thinks they're going to relive that nightmare over and over on some kind of mystical loop.
 Me?
 I'm going to watch the episode again.
 You wanna see something?
 Get a warrant."
-Shane Ryan of Paste gave the episode a 9.8 out of 10 and wrote, "We're caught in a masterpiece, and 'The Secrete Fate of All Life' was to speculation what the acorn is to the oak; both fruit and seed.
+Shane Ryan of Paste gave the episode a 9.8 out of 10 and wrote, "We're caught in a masterpiece, and 'The Secrete [sic] Fate of All Life' was to speculation what the acorn is to the oak; both fruit and seed.
 In a breathless hour, we witnessed the subversion of a standard drama; first the climax, then the resolution, and then the mystery.
 It was riveting story, and beautiful imagery, and philosophical horror."